dopefishh/pympi/readme.md

 	- A python class to edit and create ELAN's eaf files.
 - ./pympi/EafIO.py
 	- A python class to write and read ELAN's eaf files.
-- ./test/*
-	- In the test folder there is a case example of the fto function(gaps and overlaps)

 Installation
 ============